Clocking & Sync

 Setting up the Console as a Slave of the Dante Network

-In this configuration, a Dante device other than the console is the Clock Master.
-The console and all other devices on the network will clock to this master.
+In this configuration, a Dante device other than the console is the Leader Clock.
+The console and all other devices on the network will clock to this Leader.

 In Dante Controller, go to the Clock Status tab.

-Check the Preferred Master checkbox for the Clock Master device(s) if you wish to set one.
+Check the Preferred Leader checkbox for the Leader Clock device(s) if you wish to set one.

-Dante has its own clock election process, so it is not necessary to set a Preferred Master.
+Dante has its own clock election process, so it is not necessary to set a Preferred Leader.

-For this example, ensure that Preferred Master and Sync to External are unchecked for all other devices on the network
+For this example, ensure that Preferred Leader and Sync to External are unchecked for all other devices on the network

 (including the console's Dante Expander and BLII/X-Light Bridge as applicable).